zZedx/twitterClone-frontend/README.md

 - **User Authentication and Authorization:** Users can create accounts, sign in, and enjoy a secure and authenticated experience.

+- **Private Messaging:** Users can send private message to other users

 - **Create Posts:** Users can create and publish posts to share their thoughts and updates.

 - **Like and Comment:** Interact with posts by liking them and leaving comments to engage with other users.